firepress-org/themes-content/112_readiness/content_copywriting/biography.md

 ---

-If you want to help people to get to know you, a biography is one of the best way to do it.
+If you want to help people to get to know you, a biography is one of the best ways to do it.
 It can be seen as a long version of your about me page.
-It's all matter of taste at the end.
+It's all about taste at the end.
+If you prefer, you can see my PDF resume [here](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/content_copywriting/Resume_Example_Pascal_Andy_2016-07-17.pdf) or [here](http://jmp.sh/G7yNKXq) on jumpshare.

 **May 1999** - This text is used as a placeholder.
 Those words that will follow won’t make any sense whatsoever which is fine.
 At the moment, the goal is to build a structure for our site.
 Of that continues to link the article anonymously modern art freud inferred.
 Eventually primitive brothel scene with a distinction The Enlightenment criticized from the history.
 Material Wolfgang Goethe and official favor the birth of.
 Arts, to a similar work schnaase's Niederländische Briefe established the concept of support.
 By to the advocates of the history for a book winckelmann.